 Altria generated operating cash flow of $8.385 billion in 2020.
 Meanwhile, the company spent just $231 million on capital expenditures, resulting in free cash flow of $8.154 billion which represented 31% of full-year revenue.
 Such strong free cash flow leaves plenty of cash available for shareholder returns, debt repayment, and investment in future growth initiatives.

 Another benefit of Altria’s business model is that it is highly resistant to recessions.
 Cigarettes and alcohol sales hold up very well during recessions, which keep Altria’s profitability and dividend growth intact.
 The company performed strongly during the previous major economic downturn, the Great Recession of 2008-2009:

 - 2010 earnings-per-share: $1.87

-Given Altria’s own exposure to cigarettes and now, e-cigarette products, in addition to its sizable investment stake in AB-InBev, it should hold up very well during the next downturn.
+Given Altria’s exposure to recession-resistant products, it should hold up very well during the next downturn.

 Valuation & Expected Returns

-In addition, we expect 3% annual earnings-per-share growth through 2025, comprised of revenue growth and share repurchases, which will further boost shareholder returns.
+In addition, we expect 2.2% annual earnings-per-share growth through 2026, which will further boost shareholder returns.